rmsrosa/random_notes/docs/src/generative/probability_flow.md

 In theory, both formulations are equivalent to each other.
 In practice, however, the advantage of sampling via the reverse probability flow ODE is that the sample trajectories are smoother and easier to integrate numerically, allowing for higher order schemes with lower computational cost.
 Meanwhile, sampling with the reverse SDE seems to introduce better mixing of the sample and a more representative distribution.

 Later, [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html) considered a particular type of SDE and obtained a sort of probability flow SDE with two main characteristics: a desired specific variance schedule and a mixture of the original SDE and the probability flow ODE.
-Here, we extract only the latter aspect of the result, but on the more general context of arbitrary Itô diffusion.

 ## Probability flow (random) ODEs